cacaosteve/MoneroWalletCoreFFI/README.md

 A cross‑platform Swift Package that exposes a safe Swift wrapper around a Rust Monero wallet core via a stable C ABI.

 - Apple (iOS + macOS): ships a prebuilt `MoneroWalletCore.xcframework` (binary target) so clients do not need Rust.
-- Linux (Vapor): links against a system‑installed `libwalletcore.so` (via `pkg-config`), so servers do not need Rust at build time either.
+- Linux (Vapor): links against a system‑installed `libmonerowalletcore.so` (via `pkg-config monerowalletcore`), so servers do not need Rust at build time either.

 This README explains how to add the package with SwiftPM on Apple platforms and how to set up Linux so Vapor apps “just work.”